 Each survey has a different objective

-CSAT surveys convey total audience satisfaction with a specific region of your feature, product, or even the onboarding process and support team.
+CSAT surveys convey total audience satisfaction with a specific feature, product, or even the onboarding process and support team.

-CSAT data can be used by product teams to identify problems associated with the product.
+Product teams can use CSAT data to identify problems associated with the product.

 The objective of NPS surveys is to discover passionate detractors and advocates and recognize what motivates customer sentiment.